russoj88/stl/readme.md

 The io is done sequentially for ASCII files, and concurrently for binary files.
 This concurrent reader gives almost a 4x speedup on an E3-1231 v3 @ 3.40GHz reading off a SATA SSD.

-The concurrency level can be controlled with `stl.SetConcurrencyLevel(l uint32)`.
+The concurrency level can be controlled with `stl.SetConcurrencyLevel(l int)`.
 1 is the minimum.
 Best performance is found using the number of CPU cores returned by `runtime.NumCPU()` and is the default.
 Performance tails off after this, but not by much.
 Users of this library can easily test by running the benchmark in `stl_benchmark_test.go`.

 ##### WriteASCII
 This will write an `stl.STL` to an `io.Writer` in ASCII format.
 The representations of the numbers are minimized to save some space.